da3m0nsec/morpheus-catalog/nginx/README.md

 # Nginx Linux Installer

-A Python script that installs and configures nginx on Linux systems.
+A bash script that installs and configures nginx on Linux systems.

 ## Supported Operating Systems